 Fees for Class Withdrawals.
 Withdrawal from an individual class is permitted until the midpoint of the course.
-Students can withdraw from individual classes via the Web through URSA or in person.
+Students can withdraw from individual classes via the Web through Ursa or in person.
 The student must initiate the process of withdrawing from ALL classes in the Office of the Registrar.
 A total withdrawal may be initiated through Friday of the 12th week of the term.

-Changes in tuition, fees, and other charges can occur during the Add and Drop periods if the individual credit hours change from part-time to full-time or vice versa.
-After the Drop deadline, no changes in tuition and fees will occur unless the student totally withdraws from all classes.
-In this instance, the student is assessed a percentage of the tuition and fee costs based on the number of credits registered for and the date at the time of withdrawal.
+Changes in tuition, fees, and other charges can occur during the Add and Drop periods if the individual credit hours change.
+After the Drop deadline, no changes in tuition and fees will occur.

-Students who need to withdraw from all of their classes must do so by Friday of the 12th week (see above Office of the Registrar site for actual date).
+Students who need to withdraw from all of their classes must do so by Friday of the 12th week (see above Office of the Registrar website for actual date).
 This is the LAST day that students can withdraw from all classes for the semester.

 NOTE: 100% of non-refundable fees will be assessed.
-These fees include course fees and online fees, graduation, health insurance, housing damages, ID card replacement, instructional fees, lab equipment not returned, library fines, lost athletic equipment, lost library books, new student fee, parking fines, phone features, returned check service charges, unpaid cash advances, etc. Some federally funded aid programs mandate a different withdrawal computation.
+These fees include graduation, health insurance, housing damages, ID card replacement, lab equipment not returned, lost athletic equipment, lost library books and fines, parking fines, returned check service charges, unpaid cash advances, etc. Some federally funded aid programs mandate a different withdrawal computation.

 All amounts owed to the University are due and payable as of the date of the withdrawal.
-Only charges for tuition, general student service fees, room and board may be prorated based on the date of the withdrawal.
-All other charges are not pro-rated or refunded.
+Only charges for room and board may be pro-rated based on the date of the withdrawal.